 In December 2019, the Hellenic Republic Asset Development Fund ("HRADF" or "Fund") launched an international public tender process for the joint sale, along with HELLENIC PETROLEUM SA (HELPE), of 100% in the share capital of DEPA INFRASTRUCTURE SA.
 In June 2020, Phase A of the tender process was completed, with six interested parties meeting the criteria to participate in Phase B (Binding Offers Phase).
-In July 2021 two binding offers were received as announced by the privatisation agency, which are to be checked for criteria set in the tender before they are unsealed.
+In July 2021 two binding offers were received as announced by the privatisation agency, which were to be checked for criteria set in the tender before they were unsealed.
+On 2 September 2021, HRADF proceeded with the unsealing of the offers and decided, along with HELPE, to proceed with the improved financial offer process.
+The Board of Directors of the Sellers (HELPE and HRADF) convened on 09 September 2021 and approved the improved financial offer submitted by ITALGAS SpA.
+The binding offer amounts to €733m, corresponding to €256.6m for HELPE share.
+Consequently, ITALGAS SpA was declared as the Preferred Bidder.
+The contractual documents of the transaction will be signed, following the precontractual review by the Court of Auditors, while the completion of the transaction is subject to the customary approvals by the competent Greek & European regulatory authorities.